Don’t be daunted by the FHIR documentation.

 7. GET, POST and PUT requests

-Gets, creates or updates a FHIR resource.
+How to get, create or update a FHIR resource.
 In code or via an API client such as Postman.
 There’s also a PATCH request, but you can ignore that for a while. 🙂

 https://www.hl7.org/fhir/R4/http.html